ViTAE-Transformer/SAMRS/Generate Dataset/Readme.md

   - FAIR1M: Firstly, transforming *.xml to *.txt of the DOTA format.
 Then, since FAIR1M training and validation sets have the same filenames, we rename them for merging together.
 These processes can be finished by `ann_transform.py`.
 The next steps are the same as DOTA.

+  - DIOR does not need to be clipped.

 4. Generating segmentation datasets with `main_sam_hbox_semantic.py/main_sam_rhbox_semantic.py`.

 ## Thanks